tower/tower/README.md

 **Routes:** Routes are what controllers used to be, but they are more than that.
 You define routes `route('index')` and you can attach various methods to that route.
 This is where you'd typically have controllers.

 ----

+## Installation

+To install Tower follow these steps:

+1. `npm install tower -g` (use sudo if you're on OS X or Linux)
+2. Done.

+If you want MongoDB or other databases then make sure those are installed:

+* MongoDB: `brew install mongo`
+* HBase: `brew install hbase`
+* Hadoop: `brew install hadoop`
+* Cassandra: `brew install cassandra`
+* Redis: `brew install redis`

+## Generating Applications

+If you want to generate an application make sure you have Tower installed.

+1. `tower new ExampleApplication`
+2. `cd ExampleApplication && npm install`

+## Running Tower

+Make sure you're within the application's folder:

+`tower server` or `tower`

+Don't try and run Tower with node's binary.

+## Single File Applications

+For really quick you can basically write the entire app in a single file (excluding templates, and assets, of course).

+You can use one of the generators to get started exceptionally quickly:

+1. `tower new SingleFileApp --generator=singlefile`
+2. `cd SingleFileApp && npm install`
+3. `tower server`

+That's it.
+If you want to change the directory structure, then edit the `package.js` file.

+## Packages

+In Tower, everything's a package, even your application.
+This makes things standardized and simple.
+Want to create a new package? ….